tigersmuseum/history/docs/places.md

 # Places

-A place is often important because of what it is, not where it is; and *place* is not always the same as *location*.
+A *place* is not always the same as *location*.
 For example, an important place to a military unit is its headquarters (HQ).
 Although it moves from time to time, there's really just one HQ for each unit.
 We can think about it as one place associated with many locations.

 There are philosophical fun and games to be had in considering [the concept of place](https://www.oxfordbibliographies.com/display/document/obo-9780199874002/obo-9780199874002-0159.xml) and the various relationships places might have to each other.
 Here, we'll try not to get bogged down too soon.